KaioFelps/lti-consumer-poc/.github/docs/errors.md

 Use errors inside your application, returning them as `Either` instances.
 Convert them to exceptions in controllers and throw them.

-Let "Your" be your error's name, e.g. "ResourceNotFoundError".
+Let "Your" be your error's name, e.g. "ResourceNotFound".
 To create a new error, you:

 1. **must** create the error class so that `YourError extends ErrorBase` and place